py2ai/py2ai.github.io/_posts/2023-02-23-How-to-make-chat-GPT-like-application.md

 title: How to make a chatGPT like application
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  In this tutorial we will learn to compress GPT and make a working chat GPT app
+description:  In this tutorial we will learn to compress GPT and make a working chat GPT app
 ---